4DCTreg/LRME-4DCT/README.md

 ## Implemented details:

 - 4D CT data should be downloaded from the above datasets before implementation.
-- In order to speed up the code running speed, the observation value can be pre calculated by the [isoPTV method](https://github.com/visva89/pTVreg)
+- In order to speed up the code running speed, the observation value can be pre calculated by the [isoPTV method](https://github.com/visva89/pTVreg)[1]
+- For DIR-lab dataset, please start with the file /
-- For DIR-lab dataset For POPI dataset
+- For POPI dataset, please start with the file /

+[1]Vishnevskiy V, Gass T, Szekely G, Tanner C, Goksel O. Isotropic total variation regularization of displacements in parametric image registration.
+IEEE TMI.
+2017.